Founded in 2008 · Built for AP professionals · Community-led · Practical guidance, not sales fluff

 Quick question for the APPG community:

-If you’ve worked with international teams or global vendors, what’s the biggest communication challenge you’ve run into (terms, payment methods, tax forms, time zones, something else)?
+If you’ve worked with international teams or global vendors, what’s the biggest communication challenge you’ve run into: terms, payment methods, tax forms, time zones, or something else?

 Visit AP-Professionals.com